Anti Fatigue Mat

 • UK HSE and international ergonomic standards (ISO 9241-5, AS/NZS 4442)

-Where to Use Anti Fatigue Mats
+Where to Use Anti-Fatigue Mats

 Corporate & Hybrid Offices

-• Standing desks in agile zones
+• Standing desks in agile zones (pair with sit-stand desks)

 • Hot desks with adjustable workstations